-Since every simplicial group is in particular a Kan complex with group structure, hence an ∞-groupoid with group structure, hence an ∞-group, the Dold-Kan correspondence says that connective chain complexes are a model for certain abelian ∞-groups.
+Since every simplicial group is in particular a Kan complex with group structure, hence an ∞-groupoid with group structure, hence an ∞-group, the Dold-Kan correspondence says that connective chain complexes are a model for certain abelian ∞-groups, thus the correspondence interpolates between homological algebra and general simplicial homotopy theory.
 (This is part of the cosmic cube of higher category theory).
 The relevance of this is that chain complexes are typically easier to handle: all the tools of homological algebra apply.
 In fact, the functor that identifies simplicial abelian groups with their corresponding chain complexes – the normalized chains functor – does precisely this: it normalizes an abelian group by discarding irrelevant information and constructing a smaller and less redundant model for it.

 There are various variants and generalizations of the Dold-Kan correspondence.
 These are discussed further below.

 of connective chain complexes is naturally identified with the category of -graded chain complexes.

 For the simplicial abelian group is in degree given by

 and for a morphism in the corresponding map

 is given on the summand indexed by some by the composite

 is the epi-mono factorization of the composite .

 The natural isomorphism is given on by the map

 which on the direct summand indexed by is the composite